top of page

 Pages from HR Law AU Masterclass Brochure

-Registration and welcome coffee: 8:30am
+Registration and welcome tea/coffee: 8:30am

 PLANNING AND PREPARING FOR THE INVESTIGATION